PicoPlanetDev/whiteboard-recorder/README.md

 ## Requirements
 - Python 3
 - Packages installed in `requirements.txt`: `pyyaml, opencv-contrib-python, flask`
+- ffmpeg.exe is included, see instructions below for Linux setup

 ## Usage
 1. Start `app.py` on a host computer